msolefonte/vco/docs/immortal-empires/vampire-counts.md

   * Construct landmark:
     * Malovelent Museum
   * **Reward**:
-    * _Return of the Count_: Blood Kiss: +3, Weapon Strength: +20 when fighting against The Empire and Kislev
+    * _Return of the Count_: Blood Kiss: +3, Weapon Strength: +5 when fighting against Humans, Leadership: +5 when fighting against Humans

 * **Route III - Death Comes For All**
   * Mannfred means to marshal every last vestige of the Great Necromancer's power and launch an unholy assault upon the Empire.
 The reign of the Midnight Aristocracy is nigh...